fontanf/packingsolver/doc/box.rst

   * column ``COPIES_MIN``
   * default value: ``0``

-* The cost of a bin of this type
+* The cost of a bin of this type (for a variable-sized bin packing objective)

   * column ``COST``
   * default value: bin volume